MicrosoftDocs/IntuneDocs.cs-cz/intune/planning-guide-test-validation.md

 ## <a name="use-case-validation-testing"></a>Ověřovací testování případů použití

 Ověřovací testování případů použití se provádí, aby se ověřilo, zda jsou scénáře použití úplné a funkční.
-Existují dva typy scénářů použití: správce IT a koncový uživatel.
+Existují dva typy scénářů použití: Správce IT a koncový uživatel.

 ### <a name="it-admin"></a>Správce IT